SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 To gain an understanding of the Steeltoe related changes to the generated template code, examine the following files:

-* `MySql.csproj`, `MySqlEF6.csproj`, `MySqlEFCore.csproj` - Contains `PackageReference` for Steeltoe NuGet `Steeltoe.Extensions.Configuration.CloudFoundry` and also one for `Steeltoe.CloudFoundry.Connector.MySql`.
-Additionally, a `PackageReference` for Oracles MySql provider; `MySql.Data` has been added.
+* `*.csproj` files contain `PackageReference` for Steeltoe NuGet Connector and Configuration packages.
+Additionally, a `PackageReference` for Oracle's MySql provider; `MySql.Data` has been added.
 If Entity Framework has been used you will see references to those packages as well.
 * `Program.cs` - Code added to read the `--server.urls` command line
 * `Startup.cs` - Code added to the `ConfigureServices()` method to add a `MySqlConnection` or a `DbContext`, depending on the application, to the service container.
 Additionally, code was added to the `ConfigurationBuilder` in order to pick up Cloud Foundry MySql configuration values when pushed to Cloud Foundry.
 * `HomeController.cs` - Code added for injection of a `MySqlConnection` or `DbContext` into the Controller.
 These are used to obtain data from the database and then to display the data.